Pantai Kundor

 Pantai Kundor is a state constituency in Malacca, Malaysia, that has been represented in the Malacca State Legislative Assembly.

 The state constituency was first contested in 2004 and is mandated to return a single Assemblyman to the Malacca State Legislative Assembly under the first-past-the-post voting system.
-Since 2021, the State Assemblyman for Pantai Kundor is Mohd Hasim from United Malays National Organisation (UMNO) which is part of the state's ruling coalition, Barisan Nasional (BN).
+Since 2021, the State Assemblyman for Pantai Kundor is Mohd Hasim from the United Malays National Organisation (UMNO), which is part of the state's ruling coalition, Barisan Nasional (BN).

 Definition

 The Pantai Kundor constituency contains the polling districts of Ayer Salak, Paya Luboh, Pantai Puteri, Kampung Gelam, Pengkalan Perigi, Pengkalan Lanjut and Sungai Lereh.